mumuki/mulang/README.md

 1. **Expectation analysis**: you can pass _inspections_ that will be tested against the provied program.
 Expectations answer questions like: _does the function X call the function Y?_ or _does the program use if's?_.
 4. **Smell analysis**: instead of asking explcit questions to the program, the smells analysis implicitly runs specific inspections - that denote bad code - in orden to know if any of them is matched.
-2. **Intermediate Language analysis**: you can ask the tool to generate the Mulang AST for a given source code.
+2. **Abstract syntax tree generation analysis**: you can ask the tool to generate the Mulang AST for a given source code.
 3. **Signature analysis**: report the signatures of the computations present in source code.

 ## The expectations DSL